GIF Bulk Compressor

 Download the ZIP package

-Get all optimized files bundled together for faster handoff, publishing, or archive updates.
+Get all optimized files bundled together for faster publishing, handoff, or archive updates.

 Pro Tips for GIF Compression